dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-messages-in-a-pst-file/_index.md

 ```

 ## **Delete Messages from PST Files**
 Add Messages to PST Files showed how to add messages to PST files.
 It is, of course, also possible to delete items (contents) from a PST file and it may also be desirable to delete messages in bulk.
-Items from a PST file can be deleted using the FolderInfo.DeleteChildItem() method.
-The API also provides FolderInfo.DeleteChildItems() method to delete items in bulk from the PST file.
+Items from a PST file can be deleted using the FolderInfo.delete_child_item() method.
+The API also provides FolderInfo.delete_child_items() method to delete items in bulk from the PST file.
 ### **Deleting Messages from PST Files**
 This articles shows how to Use the FolderInfo class to access specific folders in a PST file.
 To delete messages from the Sent subfolder of a previously loaded or created PST file:

 1. Create an instance of the FolderInfo class and load it with the contents of the sent subfolder.
-1. Delete messages from the Sent folder by calling the FolderInfo.DeleteChildItem() method and passing the MessageInfo.EntryId as a parameter.
+1. Delete messages from the Sent folder by calling the FolderInfo.delete_child_item() method and passing the MessageInfo.entry_id as a parameter.
 The following code snippet shows you how to delete messages from a PST file's Sent subfolder.

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-DeleteMessagesFromPSTFile-DeleteMessagesFromPSTFile.py" >}}
 ### **Delete Items in Bulk from PST File**
 Aspose.Email API can be used to delete items in bulk from a PST file.
-This is achieved using the DeleteChildItems() method which accepts a list of Entry ID items referring to the items to be deleted.
+This is achieved using the delete_child_items() method which accepts a list of Entry ID items referring to the items to be deleted.
 The following code snippet shows you how to delete Items in bulk from PST file.